1. Purpose

 - Diversity, Equity and Inclusion Policy

-A Policy / Key control is a primary control or a combination of primary controls which manages the inherent exposure of a risk to an accepted residual level and within the defined risk appetite.
+A key control or a combination of controls which manages the inherent exposure of a risk to an accepted residual level and within the defined risk appetite.
+The key controls relevant to this policy are contained in the table below:

 For further information on speaking-up, please contact the Managing Director of Internal Audit.